xsankar/AI-Red-Teaming/RetrievalAugmentedGeneration.md

 19. Fallback Mechanisms: Develop strategies for the model to handle situations when the retrieval component fails or returns insufficient data.
 20. Regular Security Assessments: Perform penetration testing and code audits to identify and remediate vulnerabilities.
 21. Incident Response Plan: Develop and maintain a plan to respond promptly to security incidents.
+22. The RAG-based worm attack(Ref #13) has a set of mitigations, that are also good security practices.
+They include :
+    1. Database Access Control - Restrict  the insertion of new documents to documents created by trusted parties and authorized entities
+    2. API Throttling - Restrict a user’s number of probes to the system by limiting the number of queries a user can perform to a GenAI-powered application (and to the database used by the RAG)
+    3. Thresholding - Restrict the data extracted in the retrieval by setting a minimum threshold to the similarity score, limiting the retrieval to relevant documents that crossed a threshold.
+    4. Content Size Limit - This guardrail intends to restrict the length of user inputs.
+    5. Automatic Input/Output Data Sanitization - Training dedicated classifiers to identify risky inputs and outputs incl adversarial selfreplicating prompt

 ### Example Attack Scenarios